 Our relationship with food is influenced by a number of factors.
 How we feel each day often has the greatest impact on our food choices and vice versa.

-When I chat with clients about energy levels, many experience the ‘afternoon slump’.
+When we chat with clients about energy levels, many experience the ‘afternoon slump’.
 That 3-4 pm energy dip when suddenly concentration disappears into day-dreaming, patience seems to wane, memory escapes you and your eyes start drooping.

 At this point, without really taking any notice, most of us reach for a cup of coffee or tea and biscuits or chocolate.
 And, after that initial energy boost most of us feel tired again.

 Believe it or not, but this afternoon slump can be avoided altogether by changing the way you eat and what you choose to eat.

 Before I jump straight to how you can smooth out those energy dips into sustained energy and alertness throughout the day, it’s important to recognise the patterns of eating that get us here.
 You wake up and draw on the body’s energy stores to get you until breakfast.
 Breakfast provides the fuel you need to get moving and out the door.

 The morning is filled with meetings, emails, chores, appointments, baby classes, etc. and, without a snack, energy levels are falling.
 Lunchtime comes around, you suddenly realise how hungry you are and eat again quickly before the next meeting /appointment or the baby wakes up.
 Energy levels are rapidly restored and the brain and body get going again.

 With a non-stop afternoon suddenly it’s 4pm and you feel tired.
 The body naturally tells you to get energy as quickly as you can, often in the form of caffeine or sugar, so the brain and body can get back to the tasks at hand.
 And this up and down cycle continues.

 The key to avoid this cycle, is to give yourself sustained energy through the right food choices and frequency of eating, so that the ups and downs are less noticeable.